komsait/AI-BrainTumorDetection/README.md

 ### Workflow

-1. User uploads an MRI image (JPG, PNG, JPEG)
+1. User uploads an MRI image (JPG, PNG, JPEG, TIF)
 2. Classifier determines tumor presence
 3. If **no tumor**: Returns `{"prediction": "No Tumor"}`
 4. If **tumor detected**: